Komal0patel/DocumentationREPO/Part2.md

 - The results are saved in `extracted_test_results.csv`.

 ## Conclusion
 This script automates the extraction of medical test results from various file formats, making data processing more efficient.
-Let me know if you have any questions! 🚀